siv2r/bip-frost-signing/README.md

 [^m-len]: to be decided

 [^arbitrary-tweaks]: It is an open question whether allowing arbitrary tweaks from an adversary affects the unforgeability of MuSig2.
 TODO: does this apply to frost as well?

+[^partialsig-forgery]: Assume a malicious participant intends to forge a partial signature for the participant with public share _P_.
+It participates in the signing session pretending to be two distinct signers: one with the public share _P_ and the other with its own public share.
+The adversary then sets the nonce for the second signer in such a way that allows it to generate a partial signature for _P_.
+As a side effect, it cannot generate a valid partial signature for its own public share.
+An explanation of the steps required to create a partial signature forgery can be found in [this document](./docs/partialsig_forgery.md).

+[^pok-for-seckeys]: Given a list of individual public keys, it is an open question whether a BIP-340 signature valid under the corresponding aggregate public key is a proof of knowledge of all secret keys of the individual public keys. todo: this doesn't apply to frost right? cause here the group pubkey can be from any set of secshares.